 Detention Pay Per Hour

 Pricing power is now in the hands of the carrier: Regulation impact on productivity has forced shippers to recognize their responsibility to improve efficiency in order to warrant the lowest freight rates a carrier offers.
 2014 began a trend of sharply increasing detention pay in order to retain drivers and passing the costs to shippers while working together to minimize downtime at the docks.
 2015 has presented carriers with serious pressure on driver wages as experienced safe drivers become more valuable to fleets and pay becomes a tool to attract new candidates to the industry.
-The National Transportation Institute is the industry leader in driver wage reporting like detention rates as well as 65 other attributes.
+The National Transportation Institute is the industry leader in truck driver wage reporting like detention rates as well as 65 other attributes.